Red Wine Syrup

 Starting the Boil

-While you could just basically add the guar to the wine and have instant syrup, I still wanted to boil it for a bit just to melt some sugar in it and also boil off most of the alcohol.
+While you could just basically add the guar to the wine and have instant Red Wine Syrup, I still wanted to boil it for a bit just to melt some sugar in it and also boil off most of the alcohol.

 So just add the sugar and wine to a pot and bring it to a simmer.